Showing posts sorted by relevance for query Meme. Sort by date Show all posts

 (4) To turn into a meme; to use a meme.

 1976: From the Ancient Greek mīmeîsthai (to imitate, copy) and a shortening of mimeme, from the Ancient Greek μίμημα (mīmēma) (imitated thing) from μιμεῖσθαι (mīmeîsthai) (to imitate), from μῖμος (mimos) (imitation, copy; mime).
 Structurally, the word was shortened (following the model of gene) from mimeme and anglicized to emulate the form of a noun derived from the Ancient Greek mīméomai with the deverbal suffix -μα (-ma), from μῖμος (mîmos).
 The word was coined by British evolutionary biologist Richard Dawkins (b 1941) and used first in his 1976 book The Selfish Gene.
 The construct was m(ime) + -eme and Dawkins apologized to classical scholars for what they would think a most improper form, explaining he wanted something monosyllabic and if they preferred they could think of it as related to the French word même (“same or alike” although the meaning does shift with the context of use).
 Helpfully, he added it should be pronounced to rhyme with “cream”.
-In the way English forms proliferate (often with short lives) on the internet, meme has been the source of many coining including dank meme, memeable, memedom, memesque, memeable, memed, memeplex, meme-pool, memescape, memetic, memeworthy, memey, memome & memeable.
+In the way English forms proliferate (often with short lives) on the internet, meme has been the source of many coining including dank meme, memeable, memedom, memesque, meme-maker, memeable, memed, memeplex, meme-pool, memescape, memetic, memeworthy, memey, memome & memeable.
+Meme is a noun & verb; the noun plural is memes

 The more widely used concept of “a cultural fragment distributed on the internet” was created by lawyer Michael Godwin (b 1956) of the Electronic Frontier Foundation (EFF) and was first documented in 1994, use beginning to spike in 1997.
 Godwin was the author also of Godwin's law (rule) which states that the longer an online exchange lasts, the greater the probability that some comparison with Adolf Hitler (1889-1945; German head of government 1933-1945 & head of state 1934-1945) or the Nazi regime will be invoked.
 There’s some evidence suggesting the rule may not (statistically) operate as described but it remains a useful tool for determining the point at which a discussion has passed a certain threshold.
 The concept of the meme is very old, examples noted in the graffiti of Antiquity and anthropologists have cited prehistoric example; the pre-internet exemplar in the modern age being "Kilroy was here" which proliferated with extraordinary rapidity during World War II (1939-1945).
 Many languages have adopted meme, some in the original sense from biological science, most in the more recent application used on the internet but there are other meanings.
 There was the French même and the Turkish meme was from the Ottoman Turkish ممه (nipple, breast (and described by most dictionaries as “a childish term”)), following the Ancient Greek μ́μμη (mámmē) and the Persian ممه (mame).
 Meme is a noun, verb & adjective and meamed & meaming are verbs;the noun plural is memes.